 Which insurance providers offer rental car insurance?

 Getting rental car insurance coverage is pretty easy because most major car insurance providers offer it.
 State Farm, Allstate, Geico and Farmers all offer the option to have some type of rental car insurance coverage included in their regular car insurance policies.
-If you’re covered, it comes at no additional cost beyond what you’re already paying for your monthly premium.
+If you are covered, it comes at no additional cost beyond what you are already paying for your monthly premium.

 As stated above, your car insurance policy may offer similar coverage to the loss-and-damage waiver, the supplemental liability protection or the personal accident protection.
 However, not all car insurance policies are created equal and, as such, not all policies include rental car insurance.
 It usually comes along with comprehensive and collision policies or supplemental protections with higher coverage limits.

-If you’re wondering if you’re covered, the best thing that you can do is to read over your auto insurance policy or to ask your insurance agent directly.
-If you do need to purchase supplemental coverage, most companies allow you to buy rental car insurance online.
+If you are wondering if you are covered, the best thing that you can do is to read your auto insurance policy or to ask your insurance agent directly.
+“Before your next trip, do your homework by reviewing your auto insurance policy or speaking with your insurer about how much rental car insurance you may need,” suggests Adams.